 Why?
 Well, we know from research on people with cancer, that those who have a solid social support system do better with their treatments, are more likely to finish their treatments, and in some cases, even live longer, than people who don't1.

 1Pinquart, Martin, and Paul R. Duberstein.
 "Associations of social networks with cancer mortality: a meta-analysis."
 Critical reviews in oncology/hematology 75.2 (2010): 122-137.

 It may feel very normal for you to shoulder this burden alone, but here are just a few ways that a trusted supporter can help you after an EC diagnosis:

 Be a second set of ‘ears’ at doctors appointments

 It can be tough to be the patient, and remember all of your questions and all of your doctor’s answers!
-Research demonstrates that people who bring a friend or family member to a visit have longer visits and get more information from their doctors that those that go alone.
+Research demonstrates that people who bring a friend or family member to a visit have longer visits and get more information from their doctors than those that go alone.

 Be the ‘details’ person for all of the little things

 Not a details person?
 Let your support team help out.
 Even things as simple as knowing where to go, where to park, what to bring to appointments can be a load off your shoulders.
-If you healthcare team uses email, you can have your support person be sent all of the messages as well, so there are two sets of eyes not missing any details.
+If your healthcare team uses email, you can have your support person be sent all of the messages as well, so there are two sets of eyes not missing any details.